RohanNero/hardhat-token-wizard/README.md

 **How will the frontend/UI work?**

-_I was thinking any team/entity that can code may develop their own frontend to interact with the TokenWizard smart contracts.
+_I was thinking anyone may develop their own frontend to interact with the TokenWizard smart contracts.
-That way any trust/reputation and verification stuff can be handled by them.
-Frontends could filter users by doxxed/KYC provided or trust/rep, that way lenders could choose to only provide liquidity to borrowers who fit their standards._
+That way any trust/rep and verification processes can be handled by them.
+Frontends could filter users by certain groups/whitelists, doxxed/KYC provided, trust/rep, etc.
+That way lenders could choose to only provide liquidity to borrowers who fit their desired standards._

 **Is there any updates/changes that could be made?**